EN DE

 Recalls and Technical Service Bulletins

-Contact a Volkswagen dealer with the VIN to verify all recalls have been completed.
-Check VW.com recall lookup tool.
-The rearview camera recall is particularly important as it's a Federal safety requirement.
+Contact a Volkswagen dealer with the VIN to verify all recalls and service campaigns have been completed.
+The rear wheel bearing housing recall is safety-critical and must be confirmed before purchase.

 Warranty Status